top of page

 & expectations on what you'll see, hear & maybe even do

-At the end we'll have some time to share what you have created if you feel comfortable doing so before we move into a gentle close together, sometimes with breath, stretch or just a moment to yourself to notice something good from the session or yourself. then you'll take your journal home until next time!
+At the end we'll have some time to share what you have created if you feel comfortable doing so before we move into a gentle close together, sometimes with breath, stretch or just a moment to yourself to notice something good from the session or yourself.
+Then you'll take your journal home until next time!

 what you